Lightstreamer/Lightstreamer-example-Chat-adapter-python/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer SDK for Python Adapters version 1.3 or newer
+* Compatible with Lightstreamer SDK for Python Adapters version 1.3 or newer and Lightstreamer Server version 7.4 or newer.
+- For a version of this example compatible with Lightstreamer Server version since 7.0, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Chat-adapter-python/tree/for_Lightstreamer_7.3).
+- For a version of this example compatible with Lightstreamer SDK for Python Adapters version 1.2, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Chat-adapter-python/tree/for_Lightstreamer_7.3).